nainiayoub/java-notes/README.md

 ## Does Java allow us to use private and protected modifiers in interfaces?
 * Java interfaces are meant to specify fields and methods that are publicly available in classes that implement the interfaces.
 Therefore you cannot use the private and protected access modifiers in interfaces.

+## How can we cast to an object reference to an interface reference?
+* If you implement an interface and provide body to its methods from a class.
+You can hold object of the that class using the reference variable of the interface that is cast an object reference to an interface reference.
+   * Using this you can access the methods of the interface only, if you try to access the methods of the class a compile time error is generated.
+* You need to cast an object reference to an interface reference.
+Whenever you need to call the methods of the interface only.